 The German Institute for Human Rights houses a human rights library open to the public.
-The library includes reference books and the most important journals on international and European human rights policy and protection.
-It also contains extensive holdings on current human rights related research.
+The library offers print and electronic media, including reference books and the most important journals on international and European human rights policy and protection.
+It also contains extensive holdings on current research related to human rights.

-All visitors are welcome to use the library for reference purposes.
-Books may be borrowed over the weekend (Friday to Monday).
-Photocopying is EUR 0,05 per copy.
+You can visit the library without prior notice from Monday to Friday 10:00 to 17:00.
+Books may only be borrowed over the weekend (Friday to Monday).
+Printing is EUR 0.05 per page.

-Library staff will be happy to help users accessing library materials and online-resources.
+Library staff will be happy to assist users with accessing library materials and online resources.

 The library is accessible for wheelchair users.
 In addition, we offer a workplace for visually impaired readers.